 Open to ages 10 to 17.
-Applicant must be 10 years old by training day, listed below.
+Applicant must be 10 years old by site training day, June 1.

 All complete applications will be reviewed and considered for the program.